BeharM/online-shop-project/README.md

    npm run dev
    ```

-9**Access the Application**:
+10. **Access the Application**:

     Open your web browser and go to `http://localhost:8000` to access your Laravel application.
 You can now log in using the provided credentials or register a new user as needed.

 ## Conclusion